Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Experiment and Result

-On the cbis-ddsm dataset, the ours model again demonstrated superior performance with an AUC of $0.805 \pm 0.02$, ACC of $0.709$, and F1 score of $0.709$.
-Multi-View GMIC, which had an AUC of $0.781 \pm 0.02$ and an F1 score of $0.699$, obtained the highest ACC on this dataset.
-In this dataset, the advantages of the Global-Local architecture are more pronounced, with ResNet and Swin-Transformer showing significant disadvantages in AUC.
+On the CBIS-DDSM dataset, the ours model again demonstrated superior performance with an AUC of $0.805 \pm 0.02$, ACC of $0.709$, and F1 score of $0.709$, obtained the highest performance across on this dataset.
+Multi-View GMIC-Res18, which had an AUC of $0.781 \pm 0.02$ and an F1 score of $0.699$.
+Noticeably, the Single-View MIL method shows promising potential on this dataset, with TransMIL achieving an AUC of $0.739 \pm 0.02$.
+This patch-based information approach significantly outperforms methods that focus solely on global information.

+In this this two datasets, the advantages of Context Clustering and Tri-level Information Fusion architecture are more pronounced than other information fusion method, showing significant advantages in AUC.